Focused on the legal goals of you and your family

 Ultimately, it depends on your situation.
-However, in most every case, both parents are entitled to time with the child and the ability to make decisions that affect his/her life.
-In rare circumstances, the Court may award one parent sole residential responsibility (sole physical custody) and sole decision-making responsibility (sole legal custody) of the child.
-However, the Court’s goal in any family law matter is to assure both parents are involved with and have access to their child.
+However, in many cases, both parents are entitled to time with the child and can make life decisions.
+In rare circumstances, the family courts may award one parent sole residential responsibility (sole physical custody) and sole decision-making responsibility (sole legal custody) of the children.
+However, the court’s goal in any family law matter is to ensure both parents are involved in their children’s lives.

-Does my child get to choose which parent he or she lives with?
+Does my child get to choose which parent they live with?

 Generally speaking, no. There is no magic age at which your child’s opinion is considered in deciding which parent has residential responsibility.
-These decisions are always made “in the best interests of the child.”
-While your child’s opinion may be considered, it is not the only factor that the Court will consider.
-The older and more mature the child, the more likely their preference will be taken into consideration and given greater weight.
+These decisions are always made “in the child’s best interests.”
+While your child’s opinion may be considered, it is not the only factor the court will consider.
+The older and more mature the child, the more likely their preference will be considered and given greater weight.

 If my ex and I share joint residential responsibility (joint physical custody), do I have to pay child support?

-That will depend on each of your incomes and who pays health insurance for the child.
-If your co-parent makes less money than you do, you may have to pay child support.
+That will depend on your income and who pays health insurance for the child.
+If your co-parent makes less money, you may have to pay child support.

 Can I terminate my parental rights so I don’t have to pay child support?

-No, even if your co-parent is refusing to allow you to see your child.
+No, even if your co-parent refuses to allow you to see your child.

-If your child has a stepparent who is willing to take on your parental responsibilities, then the Court would allow an adoption to be made (wherein your parental rights and responsibilities would be transferred to the child’s stepparent and you would no longer be obligated to pay child support).
+If your child has a stepparent willing to take on your parental responsibilities, then the court would allow an adoption (wherein your parental rights and responsibilities would be transferred to the child’s stepparent and you would no longer be obligated to pay child support).

-It is very rare that the Court will simply terminate one parent’s rights and responsibilities, and leave the other parent to provide for the child without any assistance from the other parent.
+Rarely will the court terminate one parent’s rights and responsibilities and leave the other parent to provide for the child without any assistance from the other parent.

-If you are having problems with your co-parent, Brazil Law Office, PLLC can discuss these issues with you and provide you with the possible options for resolution you may have.
+If you are having problems with your co-parent, I can discuss these issues with you and provide you with options for a potential resolution.

 My ex keeps saying bad things about me in front of our children.
 Can I put a stop to that?

-It is incredibly difficult to prove that your co-parent is disparaging you, unless it’s in writing.
+It is incredibly difficult to prove that your co-parent is disparaging you unless it’s in writing.
 It’s also very hard to find anyone in contempt of court for disparaging the other parent.
-We strongly recommend that parents don’t disparage each other in front of their children because it’s emotionally damaging to the children.
-We also recommend against posting anything inflammatory or potentially volatile on Facebook or other social media.
+I typically recommend that parents not disparage each other in front of their children because it can hurt them.
+I also typically recommend against posting anything inflammatory or emotionally volatile on Facebook or other social media platforms.

 How do we figure out who gets what?